other-kat/otherkat-site/collections/_updates/2025-07-26-robida-summer-school.md

 ---
 layout: post
-title:  "Robida Summer School"
+title:  "Robida Academy Of Margins"
-date:   2025-07-26 09:23:35 +0100
+date:   2025-08-01 09:23:35 +0100
-postdate: July 2025
+postdate: August 2025
 categories: blog
 ---

-i am going to be in Topolò with [Agnes][agnes], doing a workshop and installation as part of the [Robida Collectives Academy of Margins, Radio Gardening Summer School][robida], talking about Fanon, revolutions and technological revolutions.
-Listen to the presentation of the participants [here][here]!
+i took part in [Robida Collectives Academy of Margins, Radio Gardening Summer School][robida], talking about Fanon, revolutions and technology.
+As part of this we hosted and participated in a series of radio shows, the first of which is available [here][here].

 <a href="/assets/img/posters/radio-gardening-2.jpg"><img src="/assets/img/posters/radio-gardening-2.jpg" height="300" width="auto"/></a>